chaidhat/compiler/README.md

 ## MinimalistiC
 "*C is too powerful*" - no one ever.\
 MinimalistiC (MinC) is my take on a ultra-simplified, derated version of the C Programming language.\
 Mainly made because I neither got the skill or patience to fully follow the C ISOs to call it a 'C Compiler'.
-Note that there are no additional changes to C, only removals.
+Note that there are no additional changes to C (with the expection of `byte` instead of `char`), only removals.

 **Capabilities**
 * preprocessor directives (`#include`, `#define`, `#ifdef`, `#endif`)
 * preprocessor macros (`__FILE__`, `__LINE___`, `__TIME__`, `__ASM`, etc.)
 * comments (`//`, `/*`, `*/`)
 * data types (`byte`, `int`)
+* static declarations (`static`)
 * pointers (`*`, `&`)
 * *very* limited use of arrays
 * string literals (`"`) to char arrays